Frequently Asked Questions About Myopia

 Treatment Options

-myopia control refers to treatments specifically designed to slow the progression of myopia in children, not just correct their vision.
+Myopia control refers to treatments specifically designed to slow the progression of myopia in children, not just correct their vision.
 These include orthokeratology (Ortho-K), MiSight contact lenses, low-dose atropine drops, and specialized spectacle lenses.

-Research shows that myopia management treatments can slow progression by 50-60% on average.
+Research shows that myopia control treatments can slow progression by 50-60% on average.
 Ortho-K and low-dose atropine both show approximately 50-60% efficacy, while MiSight lenses have shown 59% reduction in axial length growth in clinical trials.

 Yes, Ortho-K is considered safe for children when properly fitted and cared for.
 The lenses are FDA-approved and have been used for decades.
 The key is proper hygiene, following wear schedules (5-6 hours nightly), and regular follow-up visits with your eye care provider.